ranchlai/mandarin-tts/README.md

 ## Training

-Currently we use baker dataset, which can be downloaded from https://www.data-baker.com/open_source.html.
+(under testing)

-First download it from baker.
+Currently we use baker dataset, which can be downloaded from <a href="https://www.data-baker.com/open_source.html">baker</a>

 You have to comply with the data liscense before using the data.

 I have processed the data for this experiment.
 You can also try
 ```
 python3 preprocess_pinyin.py
 python3 preprocess_hanzi.py
 ```
 to generate required aligments, mels, vocab for pinyin and hanzi for training.
 Everythin should be ready under the directory './data/'(you can change the directory in hparams.py) before training.

 ```
 python3 train.py
 ```
 you can monitor the log in '/home/\<user\>/.perf_logger/'